DavidCervigni/threat-models/report-examples/OAuth2/OAuth2.md

 consider that the secret can still be reverse-engineered by anyone with access to a complete functioning application bundle or binary.
 </dd>
-<dt>Impact</dt><dd markdown="block">- Client authentication of access to the authorization server can be
+<dt>Impact</dt><dd markdown="block"> Client authentication of access to the authorization server can be
 bypassed.
-- Stolen refresh tokens or authorization "codes" can be replayed.
+ Stolen refresh tokens or authorization "codes" can be replayed.
-- Client spoofing/impersonation
+ Client spoofing/impersonation
 <br/> <code><a href="#OAuth2.CONFIDENTIALITY">CONFIDENTIALITY</a></code><code><a href="#OAuth2.INTEGRITY">INTEGRITY</a></code></dd>

 <dt>CVSS</dt>